 Acute pericarditis usually results from infection or other conditions that irritate the pericardium.
 Infection is usually due to a virus such as influenza virus or HIV, but it may be caused by bacteria, parasites (including protozoa), or fungi.

 In some inner city hospitals, AIDS is the most common cause of pericarditis with pericardial effusion.
-In people who have AIDS, a number of infections, including tuberculosis or aspergillosis, may result in pericarditis.
+In people who have AIDS, a number of infections, including tuberculosis and aspergillosis, may result in pericarditis.
 Pericarditis due to tuberculosis (tuberculous pericarditis) accounts for less than 5% of cases of acute pericarditis in the United States but accounts for the majority of cases in some areas of India and Africa.

-Sometimes pericarditis develops after surgery involving the pericardium (pericardiotomy) called postpericardiotomy syndrome.
+Sometimes pericarditis develops after surgery involving the pericardium (pericardiotomy), called postpericardiotomy syndrome.

 Pericarditis due to tuberculosis begins insidiously, sometimes without obvious symptoms of lung infection.
 It may cause fever and symptoms of heart failure, such as weakness, fatigue, and difficulty breathing.
 Cardiac tamponade may occur.

 |Cardiac Tamponade: The Most Serious Complication of Pericarditis